webandras/static-site-express/README.md

 See: https://github.com/SalsaBoy990/static-site-express/releases

-#### Important notes
+## Important notes

+### Chokidar working properly on Ubuntu 20.04 (other distros not tested) (28 April 2021)
+- Chokidar now can be safely used on Ubuntu

+### Chokidar was not working properly on Ubuntu (2019)
 - `nodemon` not trigger re-build on Linux on file changes (this behavior was experienced on Ubuntu 18.04 LTS Bionic Beaver)
-- On Ubuntu, you can run `npm run watch-exp` command which uses the [chokidar](https://github.com/paulmillr/chokidar) package. *Experimental!*
+- On Ubuntu, you can run `npm run watch-exp` command which uses the [chokidar](https://github.com/paulmillr/chokidar) package.

-Inspect `package.json` for more info.
-The `./lib` folder contains the JavaScript files used for building and serving the website.
-Check them out.

-The `site.config.js` file contains some of the site properties (like site title, author, description, social media links etc.) that are used in the EJS partials.

 ### Register at Netlify and publish your website

 - Register on [Netlify](https://www.netlify.com/), and [see this tutorial video](https://www.netlify.com/docs/continuous-deployment/) if you are unfamiliar with the procedure.
-You can publish your site in a minute.

 - The `netlify.toml` configuration file contains important properties: